weso-edma/hercules-challenge-publications/README.md

 ## Using the demo API
 An API has been deployed at http://hercules-challenge.weso.computing.network where the different functionality of the system can be tested out without needing to manually run the scripts with Python.

-For the Git track, we provide the __api/publication/topics__ GET endpoint to predict the topics of a given GitHub repository.
+For the Git track, we provide the __api/publication/topics__ GET endpoint to predict the topics of a given publication.
 The following parameters can be sent in the JSON body:
 | Name | Description | Compulsory | Allowed Values |
 | ---- | ----------- | ---------- | ------ |
 | input | ID of the PMC article to extract the topics from (e.g. PMC3310815) | __Yes__ | Any PMC id. |